deadsnakes/python3.11/Doc/library/os.rst

       :func:`fstat` and :func:`lstat` functions.

-   .. versionadded:: 3.3
+   .. versionchanged:: 3.3
-      Added the *dir_fd* and *follow_symlinks* arguments, specifying a file descriptor instead of a path.
+      Added the *dir_fd* and *follow_symlinks* parameters,
+      specifying a file descriptor instead of a path.

    .. versionchanged:: 3.6
       Accepts a :term:`path-like object`.